Velocidex/velociraptor-web/content/docs/vql_reference/event.md

 Arg | Description | Type
 ----|-------------|-----
 client_id|A list of client ids to watch.
-If not provided we watch all clients.|list of string artifact|The event artifact name to watch|string (required) source|An optional artifact named source|string
+If not provided we watch all clients.|string artifact|The event artifact name to watch|string (required) source|An optional artifact named source|string